This symbol indicates that the specified area is fully compliant with Americans with Disabilities Act Accessibility Guidelines (ADAAG).

 Two handicap parking spaces are located adjacent to a concrete sidewalk leading to the information kiosk, vault toilet, picnic site, shelter house and Courage Monument.

-Inside the information kiosk are panels explaining the significance of the battle, the combatants and how the battle itself progressed.
-To the west of the kiosk is the Courage Monument, which includes a dedication plaque; just beyond the monument the sidewalk ends and a crushed rock loop trail about .6-mile long continues with some inclines.
+Inside the information kiosk are panels explaining the significance of the battle, details about the combatants and how the battle itself progressed.
+To the west of the kiosk is the Courage Monument, which includes a dedication plaque.
+Just beyond the monument the sidewalk ends and a crushed rock loop trail about 0.6 mile long continues with some inclines.
 The sidewalk east of the kiosk leads to the vault toilet, picnic site, drinking fountain and a picnic shelter that can accommodate 50 people.
-The sidewalk surface changes beyond the shelter house to crushed rock and continues for about .6 mile loop with inclines.
-Benches have been provided for rest along the way and there are three interpretive panels along the crushed rock portion of the loop trail.
-The total length of the trail is about .6 mile.
+The sidewalk surface changes beyond the shelter house to crushed rock and continues for about 0.6 mile on a loop with inclines.
+Benches have been provided for rest along the way, and there are three interpretive panels along the crushed rock portion of the loop trail.
+The total length of the trail is about 0.6 mile.

 For more information, contact: